rhysd/Shiba/docs/installation.md

 ## <a name="npm"> Via npm

 I already registered Shiba to [npm](https://www.npmjs.com/).
 You can install it via npm as below.
-Note that you must install `electron-prebuilt` in advance.

 ```
-$ npm install -g electron-prebuilt
 $ npm install -g shiba
 ```